A LETTER FROM THE TESORIS

 Jesus answered, “It was not that this man sinned, or his parents, but that the works of God might be displayed in him.

 ~ John 9:3

 We knew the purpose for Isaiah’s diagnosis.
 It was so clear to us.
 We are to use this diagnosis and our journey through it, with it, to glorify God.
 Our foundation expanded its existing programs with some extra programming designed to specifically benefit the special needs community.
-We held our second All-Star Kids Clinic this past summer, a golf clinic for kids with special needs, which will expand here to our hometown at THE PLAYERS Championship in 2016.
-In February, we partnered for the second year in a row with former Gator & NFL quarterback Tim Tebow and his foundation to co-host Night to Shine, an incredible prom night experience held in over 200 locations in 8 countries for kids and adults with special needs.
+We will surpass 40 All-Star Kids Clinic this summer, a golf clinic for kids with special needs, which will expand here to include our first Korn Ferry Tour partnership this fall in Nashville.
+In February, we partnered for the ninth year (forced to take 2021 off for COVID) with former Gator & NFL quarterback Tim Tebow and his foundation to sponsor Night to Shine, an incredible prom night experience held in over 650 locations in more than 40 countries all over the world for kids and adults with special needs.
 And let’s not forget our flagship Buddy Baskets program, designed to help new moms and dads (and siblings!) of kiddos with a Down syndrome diagnosis CELEBRATE the birth of their new addition.

 We couldn’t be happier God asked us to walk this journey.
 We’ve met the most incredible people along the way, and we’ve only just begun.
 We hope you’ll consider joining us, whether it be through prayer, through volunteering your time or through financial support, to help us achieve our mission.